 2. Seal Walls

-You can smoother the cat urine odor emanating from walls by sealing.
-Purchase an appropriate seal for your wall material – concrete, bricks, drywall (like KILZ), plaster, or wood panels – and apply as directed by the product instructions.
+You can seal the walls to cover the cat urine spot and smell.
+Purchase an appropriate seal for your wall material—concrete, bricks, drywall (like KILZ), plaster, or wood panels—and apply it as directed by the product instructions.

-Alternatively, contract a professional to apply the sealing primer on the culprit walls for you.
+Alternatively, contract a professional to apply the sealing primer to the culprit walls for you.

 3. Paint Your Walls